Comparing and Contrasting the Average Restaurant Meal Menu Price to Simple Home-Cooked Meals

 Benchmark recipe: Pizza Pizzas, Alton Brown

-Pizza was the second dish that cost less to make in the kitchen even before serving size was taken into account.
+Pizza was the second dish that cost less to make in the kitchen even before taking serving size into account.
 This dish has a ton of potential toppings, from avocados to zucchini, all with their own price tags.
 We kept our analysis simple by taking these extra ingredients out of the equation.
-We calculated the median price of cheese pizza in order to find the most accurate price for a basic pizza pie.
+We calculated the median price of cheese pizza to find the most accurate price for a basic pizza pie.

 The recipe, posted by the Food Network’s Alton Brown, yields two pizzas.
 Even with that yield, the total price of ingredients still fell well below the average price of a restaurant pizza.